cnoe-io/idpbuilder/docs/pluggable-packages.md

 ArgoCD supports resource hooks which allow users to define tasks to be run during application syncing.
 While there are some limitations to what it can do, for the majority of simple tasks resource hooks should suffice.

 ### The in-cluster git server

+The primary purpose of the in-cluster git server is to sync local files to it, then make them available for ArgoCD to use.

 As documented in [this issue](https://github.com/cnoe-io/idpbuilder/issues/32), using `gitea` offers more configurable and user friendly experience.
 In short, using it enables:
 - Git UI and ssh access for end users.